fullstack-development/redux-multi-connect/README.md

   ...
 }
 ```
-3. Wrap a reducer features in `multiReducer`.
+1. Wrap a feature reducer in `multiReducer`.
 ```typescript
 export default (
   multiReducer(